 This bit must be set for the device to accept any non-compatibility accesses (requests with the Compat bit clear) to the I/O address space, as given in Chapter 5.
-If this device is a subtractive-decode device, requests with the Compat bit set will are still be accepted, regardless of the state of this bit.
+If this device is a subtractive-decode device, requests with the Compat bit set are still accepted, regardless of the state of this bit.